The Value Mix is my new book about innovation and marketing.

 Even by following these methods, you’re still missing a key element of your innovation journey.

-..a tool that helps you create a new value proposition.
+…a framework that helps you create a new, exciting value proposition.

-- How do you turn market data into insight?
+- How to turn market data into marketing insight

-- How can you communicate your product strategy to your team?
+- How to communicate your product strategy to your team

 The book is sharp.